 Click on another object in proximity to add the relation.

-If the relation is successfully added, a blue dot appears next to the object you want to identify.
+A blue dot appears next to the object you want to identify.

 - You can select only available objects in proximity on the web page or application.

 - You cannot add a relation if the object you selected has a circular relation with the object you want to identify.
 Circular relation: A series of objects defined by their proximity to one another, where the last object is defined by its proximity to the first.